COOKIE NOTICE

 Attendance

-*** IMPORTANT Attendance Changes from 1st September ***
+*** IMPORTANT Attendance Changes from 1st September 2024 ***

 The expectations on parents are:

-• That you will ensure that your child attends school regularly and that you notify the school as soon as possible when your child has to be unexpectedly absent.( All absences will be unauthorised unless there is medical proof of an illness)
+• That you will consistently ensure that your child attends school regularly and that you notify the school as soon as possible when your child has to be unexpectedly absent.( All absences will be unauthorised unless there is medical proof of an illness)

-• That you work with your child’s school and the Local Authority to help with the understanding of any barriers to your child attending school regularly.
+• That you collaborate with your child’s school and the Local Authority to help with the understanding of any barriers to your child attending school regularly and engage with support offered.

 The new guidance is implemented to support the best school attendance for every child in Halton and applies to all schools in England.

-Screenshot 2024-07-17 at 10.31.53.png
+Screenshot 2025-07-07 at 20.25.32.png

 Persistent Absence